cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/5-migration-prod.md

 ### Send the second upgrade proposal

-Between the time the first proposal has passed and the first upgrade takes place, you send the second proposal, this time by Bob:
+Between the time the first proposal has passed and the first upgrade takes place, send the second proposal, this time by Bob:

 ```sh
 $ echo password | docker run --rm -i \